Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Related Work

-\myparagraph{Collapse Mitigation} One of the most fundamental limitations of VQ is codebook collapse, wherein only a small fraction of codewords are used.
-Various mitigation strategies have been explored in different domains.
-For example, Exponential Moving Average (EMA) is proposed to stabilize codebook updates.
+\myparagraph{Collapse Mitigation} One of the most fundamental limitations of VQ is codebook collapse, wherein only a small fraction of codewords are used~\cite{zhang2024codebook, lu2023hierarchical}.
+Various mitigation strategies have been explored.
+Exponential Moving Average (EMA) is proposed to stabilize codebook updates~\cite{polyak1992acceleration, wu2019vector}.
 Pretraining the encoder~\cite{zhao2024pretrainVQ} is proposed to mitigate embedding drift during training VQ.
-In addition, codebook reset~\cite{zeghidour2021reset} periodically reinitializes inactive codewords with encoder embeddings.
-Affine parameters~\cite{huh2023straightening} introduce a learnable transformation before quantization to align encoder outputs with the codebook space and improve token utilization.
+In addition, codebook reset~\cite{zeghidour2021reset, williams2020hierarchical} periodically reinitializes inactive codewords with encoder embeddings.
+Affine parameters~\cite{huh2023straightening, zhang1997improvement} introduce a learnable transformation to align encoder outputs with the codebook space.
 Recently, SimVQ~\cite{zhu2024softassign} reparameterizes the code vectors through a linear transformation layer based on a learnable latent basis.
 Although these mitigation strategies have been evaluated in image and speech domains, their performance on graph data remains underexplored.